djeang/vincer-dom/readme.md

 ```
 As you can see, Vincer-Dom saves a lot of coding effort while getting code much more readable.

+W3C Dom level API is still available through methods `VDocument#getW3cDocument` and `VElement#getW3cElement`.

 ## Roadmap
 * Migrate build to Jeka 0.9
 * Publish to Maven central
 * Add namespace support
 * Add XPath support

+## How to build

+Vincer-dom is build with [Jeka](https://jeka.dev).

+* Execute `jekaw cleanPack`.
+This will compile, test and package the library in jar file.
+You don't need to install Jeka
+  on your machine.

 Enjoy !